The information below applies to the fall 2018 MCCQE Part I session and all future sessions.

 The MCCQE Part I is scored independently of the MCCQE Part II.
 To be awarded the Licentiate of the Medical Council of Canada (LMCC), you must pass both the MCCQE Part I and Part II.

 The MCCQE Part I is a criterion-referenced exam.
 This means that those of you who meet or exceed the standard will pass the exam regardless of how well other candidates perform on it.

-How MCCQE Part I scores and subscores are calculated
+How MCCQE Part I total scores and subscores are calculated

-Your total MCCQE Part I score is reported on a scale from 100 to 400.
+Your total MCCQE Part I score is reported on a scale from 100 to 400 with a pass score of 226.